 Presence

 Indigenous traditions listen first.
 To the land, to the elders, to the plants and animals themselves.
 Before taking, one listens for permission.
 Before eating, one speaks gratitude.
-The earth is speaking if we quiet ourselves enough to hear.
+The earth is speaking if the system quiet ourselves enough to hear.

 It refuses taking without asking.